 L. A. Clugh

 Special thanks to David R. Cheesman who help me start on Findagrave.
 Many of our listings in the southern part of the county have obituaries posted to them thanks to Thelma Brooks-Morgan, she added over 10,ooo. burials.
-Thanks to Amy H. for adding entries for several cemeteries with records and photographs and to Quentin for adding Old Cairo back on.
+Thanks to Amy H. for adding entries for several cemeteries with records and photographs, Kay Harris and to Quentin for adding Old Cairo back on.
 Plus other members of the TIPCOA / Tippecanoe Co.
 Area Genealogy Society who continue to help.
-And thanks to all of you who helped by adding photographs.
+My thanks to all of you who helped by adding photographs.
 Together we make it better for everyone.
 As of October 2016, all 138 cemeteries are up online now, all that's left is tweaking & looking for anyone we may have missed, plus adding many more photographs.
 We will now start looking for pauper burials within our County records. (see the 4 County Farms or Poor Farms cemeteries) as well as who has been missed.
-I know current deaths are posted, we have focused on earlier burials.
+I know current deaths are posted, we have focused on earlier burials of Tippecanoe County.

-Burial lists are linked below and 97% finished.
-Of course who can say they are ever finished.
+Cemetery burial lists are linked below and almost finished.
+Of course, who can say they are ever finished.

 A link to the Area Plan Commission book is now available.
 It is in Adobe